Last Updated on September 5, 2022

 Former Mertens coaches

 Elise Mertens has changed several coaches in her career.
-Before partners with new coach Dehaes, for seven months she was coached by David Goffin’s brother, tennis coach Simon Goffin.
+Before partners with coach Dehaes, for seven months she was coached by David Goffin’s brother, tennis coach Simon Goffin.

 Simon Goffin